 Eat Plenty of Protein & Wholesome Carbs

-Almost all your meals should contain some lean protein for three days.
-While you should avoid processed and red meats since they increase your cholesterol and risk of heart disease , foods like chicken breast, eggs, tuna, salmon, pulses, and black beans are great substitutes.
+Almost all your meals should contain some lean protein for all three days of the belly fat cleanse.
+While you should avoid processed and red meats since they increase your cholesterol and risk of heart disease,4 foods like chicken breast, eggs, tuna, salmon, pulses, and black beans are great substitutes.

 An easy formula you can try is the Plate Method – fill 50% of your plate with non-starchy vegetables and a quarter each with lean protein and whole-grain carbs.
 This method ensures you get enough nutrients without empty calories.